What are Views?

 You can edit a view by clicking on the gear-shaped icon for that view:

 This will open the view in edit mode:

 Each view has various sections you can edit.
 Click on each section from the left menu to update those respective settings.
 After you’ve completed any changes, click the big Save Changes button at the bottom.

 Copy and Move Views

-Views can be moved or copied by dragging them from their original page and dropping them on a new page:
+Views can also be moved by dragging them from their original page and dropping them on a new page.